If you are dealing

 Because ovarian cancer impacts your bowels, things tend to get a little backed up every now and then.
 This may lead to feeling uncomfortably full after eating very small portions, and you might get queasy or experience heartburn if you try to keep eating after you start feeling full.

-Ovarian cancer is often called a silent killer because women do not notice the ovarian cancer signs until it is too late.
+Ovarian cancer is often called a silent killer because women do not notice the signs until it is too late.
 However, this does not mean that symptoms do not exist at all.
 By paying attention to your body and getting regular health exams, you can catch this cancer while it is still in earlier stages.